ardydedase/devops/aws/codestar/README.md

 1. After reviewing the project details, click "Create Project".
 This will automatically create the GitHub repository for you.
 You can visit GitHub afterwards to see your repository.

+1. Choose the keypair that you have created in the Pre-Requisites as you Key Pair.

 1. Click "Next" button, you will be redirected to the Project setup page.
 Try to refresh the page to see if the project setup has finished.

     ![Project loading](screens/setup-loading.png "Project loading")